FadedBronze/pentagon.js/README.md

 # Pentagon js

-A 2D physics engine written in Typescript.
+A 2D physics simulation written in Typescript.

-Currently not usable as a library.
+credits:

-Made by following Two-Bit Codings physics engine series written in c#.
+Two-Bit Codings physics engine series written in c#.

 # To run